 We enjoy the benefits of Christ's work of restoration by placing our faith in Jesus alone as God and Savior.
 When we place our faith in Jesus, or trust in Him, an amazing thing happens!
 The sinful life that we have lived is completely forgiven us, and the perfect and holy life that Jesus lived becomes our own, so that we can experienced a restored relationship with God!

-The bible teaches that not only did Jesus die as a substitution for us, He lived as a substitution for us as well.
-We were supposed to live a life reflecting God's image in all that we do.
+The Bible teaches that not only did Jesus die as a substitution for us, He lived as a substitution for us as well.
+We were supposed to live a life reflecting God's image in all that we do: his goodness, holiness, and love.
 Jesus lived a life perfectly reflecting God's image because He is God.
+And that righteous living is now credited to anyone who has true faith in Him.
+We’re seen as completely righteous in God’s sight.

 When we receive Jesus as our Lord and Savior, we are also filled with the Holy Spirit, God Himself.
 The Spirit works within us to bring about restoration of our whole being, a restoration of the image of God within.

 We believe that God will one day make everything right.
 His purpose in the work accomplished by His Son, Jesus, was that all things would be united in Him, thus bringing restoration to all of creation.
 This is promised in the last book of the Bible which tells us that at the end of the age, God will bring final restoration, described as a new heaven and a new earth.
 We do not have faith in Jesus in order to escape this world.
 We have faith in Jesus in order to be restored in this world.
-Because of the hope we have for God's final restoration, we believe God's people ought to work toward that restoration, empowered by the Spirit, knowing that final restoration will not be accomplished until the end of the age.
+Because of the hope we have for God's final restoration, we believe God's people ought to work toward that restoration in this life - empowered by the Spirit, knowing that final restoration will not be accomplished until the end of the age.
+The church exists then as the mission of God in the world, bringing others to saving faith in Him, shining the light of Christ into every area of life.